webpolis/blackbird/README.md

 </p>

 At the first vertical line, the spread between the exchanges is high so Blackbird buys Bitstamp and short sells Bitfinex.
 Then, when the spread closes (second vertical line), Blackbird exits the market by selling Bitstamp and buying Bitfinex back.

+##### Note:
+Unlike other Bitcoin arbitrage systems, Blackbird doesn't sell but actually _short sells_ Bitcoin on the short exchange.
+This feature offers two important advantages:

+1. The strategy is always market-neutral: the Bitcoin market's moves (up or down) don't impact the strategy returns.
+This removes a huge risk from the strategy.
+The Bitcoin market could suddenly lose twice its value that this won't make any difference in the strategy returns.

+2. The strategy doesn't need to transfer funds (USD or BTC) between Bitcoin exchanges.
+The buy/sell and sell/buy trading activities are done in parallel on two different exchanges, independently.
+Advantage: no need to deal with transfer latency issues.

 ### Disclaimer